acktie/Acktie-Mobile-iOS-Airprint/documentation/index.md

 ##### file or url (required)
 The following property is a required arguement for the print function to work.
 This arguement tells the module which document to print and from which location.

 file - a local file on the device.

-(NOTE: This is relative to the "Resources" directory)
+**NOTE**: file will only print documents from the application document directory.
+If you are downloading the file from the internet some like:

+	var filename = Ti.Filesystem.applicationDataDirectory + remoteFilename;
+	// Dummy method you need to write your own downloadFile(url, filename);

 url - a remote url on the network